Home / Goals & Strategy

 3. Promote a culture of diversity, equity, inclusion and transparency for all people within the beef supply chain.

-2030 Goal
+2030 Goal10

 This is a new topic area in the current strategy.
 Availability of skilled labour is an important issue being tackled across the Canadian agri-food system and many other sectors, and the Canadian beef industry is no different.
-While the labour gap is growing, there are many job opportunities but creative solutions are needed to match the right people, in the right place with the right jobs, with training and retention strategies.
+While the labour gap is growing, there are many job opportunities, but creative solutions are needed to match the right people, in the right place with the right jobs, with training and retention strategies.

 Key actions for the CRSB and its members include: